sfc-gh-tmeacham/cortex_synthetic_facility_reviews/README.md

 ## Overview

-This Snwoflake notebook demonstrates the use of Snowflake's Cortex Generative AI functions to analyze healthcare facility reviews.
+This Snowflake notebook demonstrates the use of Snowflake's Cortex Generative AI functions to analyze healthcare facility reviews.
 It showcases various AI-powered text analysis capabilities including sentiment analysis, text classification, summarization, and translation.

 ## Key Features